drankinatty/gtkwrite/README.md

 # gtkwrite

 This is a fairly good little editor written in Gtk+2 in C. The editor will compile and build (without warning with -Wall -Wextra -pedantic) on Linux with Gtk+2 installed.
 The included Makefile handles the build.
-This is a companion project to Gtkwrite (with syntax highlighting from GtkSourceView 2.10).
-Gtkwrite is Licensed under GPLv2.
+The editor can be compiled *with or without* GtkSourceView.
+Without GtkSourceView it compiles as `gtkedit`.
+With GtkSourceView it compiles as `gtkwrite` (requires GtkSourceView 2.x).
+It is Licensed under GPLv2.

-### Menu Layout
+### Menu Layout/Use

-The editor has the following menu layout and shortcut key layout (if you are comfortable with the layout of kwrite/kate, you will be right at home with this Gtk variant):
+The editor has the following menu layout and shortcut key layout (if you are comfortable with the layout of KDE3 kwrite/kate, you will be right at home with this Gtk variant):

     File
       - New                    Ctrl+N